Mindfulness for Skeptics

 Scepticism requires a certain quality of attention.
 You do not take things at face value.
 You question.
 You notice when something does not add up.
 That quality of noticing, of not just passively accepting what is presented to you, is exactly the muscle that mindfulness trains.

 The people who struggle most with mindfulness are often the ones who are trying too hard to have the "right" experience.
 They want to feel peaceful.
 They want to see the clouds.
 They get frustrated when their mind wanders and conclude they are bad at it.
 A sceptic is less likely to fall into that trap because a sceptic is not expecting anything in particular.
 They are just observing.
 Which is the entire point.
+If you are neurodivergent and mindfulness has actively made things worse for you before, there is a reason for that, and it is not because you are doing it wrong.

 If you are the kind of person who needs evidence before you try something, here is the short version.

 Regular practice is associated with measurable changes in brain regions involved in attention, emotional regulation, and self-awareness.
 It is also linked to reductions in cortisol, the primary stress hormone, and improvements in sleep quality.
+The deeper dive on this is in mindfulness for stress: what the evidence shows.

 It is worth noting what the research does not say.
 It does not say you need to meditate for an hour a day.
 It does not say you need a teacher, an app, or a retreat.
 Most studies showing meaningful results involve relatively modest practice, often as little as ten to twenty minutes a day, sometimes less.